RasulOs/deki/README.md

 ********
 ```

-and if --json and --no-captioning are specified the output will look something like this:
+if --json and --no-captioning are specified the output will look something like this:
 ```json
 {
   "image": {